 What a wild year this has been!
 There have been so many downs, but possibly more incredible ups to the school year.
 I’ve learned a lot and I am so proud of our fifth graders.
 While expectations and safety precautions … Continue reading

 I don’t have any art projects in the works because I’ve officially begun a graduate research study.
 I’m focusing on creative ways to present in mid 2021.
 I chose a topical subject that deserves more attention.
-These are slides of my proposal at a recent symposium.
+These are slides of my proposal at a fall symposium.
 More soon!

 Where has time gone?
 It’s been months and I’ve failed to update my website’s blog in forever, but as you might imagine — there’s a lot going on.
 And that was BEFORE the shelter in place hit Boston (and the rest of the world).
 In as few words as possible, here’s what I’ve been doing —

 - I found myself outside the art room and teaching fifth grade more often that not.
 If gave me the confidence to start teaching subjects beside the fine arts.
 I applied and was accepted as a graduate student for a Master of Education (Elementary).
 It’s been a lot of work and very different than getting a grad degree in my twenties.
 I am learning a lot.

 - Because everything shut down (except for supermarkets, hospitals, and schools) my team and I are teaching from home.
 I’ve been trying to incorporate arts integrated projects to support lessons my colleagues are sharing.
 I’m positing (slightly tweaked) week’s worth of lessons here until I fully update this site.

 - I had a fun project concerning a forgotten super hero from the 80’s, but it’s been postponed indefinitely now that most publishers have suspended all activity for the foreseeable future.
 Here’s a tease of a work in progress.

 I work with an incredible staff and know how hard they work, so much of which goes unrecognized.

 Sending love and strength to all of the teachers across the globe!